The $\chi^2$-divergence and Mixing times of quantum Markov processes: Acknowledgements

 \section{Acknowledgements}

 Part of this work was done during a workshop at the Erwin Schr\"odinger Institute for Mathematical Physics.
+MMW and MJK thank David Reeb for helpful discussions.
 KT was supported by the FWF doctoral program CoQuS.
 FV is supported by the FWF grant FoQuS and the European grants QUEVADIS and QUERG.
 MJK was supported in part by the NBIA.
 MMW acknowledges financial support by the Danish Research Counsil (FNU), QUANTOP and the European projects QUEVADIS and COQUIT.
 MBR was partially supported by US National Science Foiundation Grant DMS-0604900.